Jonathan Jackson (actor): Religion

 The son of Seventh-day Adventist parents, Jackson was raised as a non-denominational Christian and has always been vocal about his faith.
 As part of his belief system, as a teen Jackson chose not to drink or do drugs.
 Jackson was also a proponent of abstinence from premarital sex.
 Jackson also often thanked God during his award acceptance speeches.
-While Jackson was working on General Hospital, he and his family held a home church in Burbank which various cast members attended, including Jackson's future wife Lisa Vultaggio.
+While Jackson was working on General Hospital, he and his family held a home church in Burbank that various cast members attended, including Jackson's future wife Lisa Vultaggio.
 Jackson explained how his beliefs affected his choice of acting roles in an interview with Entertainment Weekly in 1999, "I won't get involved with a movie that's a direct slap in the face of God. [...]
 I'm an actor, so I have to play people who believe differently than me.
 I would be willing to play a character that was completely unbelieving and anti-God, just as long as that wasn't the message of the whole movie."

 In 2002, Jackson participated in the DKNY-sponsored "What's Your Anti-Drug?" campaign, posing for the 2003 calendar featured in Cosmogirl magazine, stating that his anti-drug was faith.
 In 2012, Jackson and his family were baptized into the Eastern Orthodox Church.
 Jackson cited a trip to Romania and Rome that first brought his attention to learning about the history of Christianity.
 In his acceptance speech for his 2012 Daytime Emmy Award, he thanked the Holy Trinity as well as the monks on Orthodox monastic enclave Mount Athos.
 Jackson later explained in an interview, "These people [are] dedicating their lives to prayer, and not just praying for themselves, but truly praying for all of us.
 And then the thought kind of crossed my mind: with all the destruction, chaos and insanity that goes on in this world, if their prayers weren't happening, what would this world be like?
 I felt, personally, like I just wanted to thank them because I really believe that their prayers mean a lot."

 As of September 18, 2020, OrthoChristian.com reports that Jackson had moved to Ireland to help support a new monastery being founded by the Romanian Orthodox Metropolis of Southern and Western Europe.
 He explains in the interview, "It’s the main reason I moved, I have been praying for years for an Orthodox monastery to be founded in Ireland."

 At the September 28, 2024, annual conference of the Shakespeare Oxford Fellowship he presented "The Moral and Spiritual Vision of Edward DeVere", in which he suggests that Greek Orthodox Christianity has much in common with Devere's spiritual vision as seen in his letters, poetry, and the works of Shakespeare.
 In particular he explores the alignment of the thought of John Chrysostom and Baldassare Castiglione with DeVere's faith.